shashwat0770/Fitness-Connection/README.md

 <h3>Technologies Used:</h3>

 <h4>
-HTML: For the basic structure of the website.
+HTML: For the basic structure of the website.<br>
-CSS: For custom styling and layout.
+CSS: For custom styling and layout.<br>
-JavaScript: For interactive features and dynamic content.
+JavaScript: For interactive features and dynamic content.<br>
-Bootstrap: For responsive design and pre-built components.
+Bootstrap: For responsive design and pre-built components.<br>
 </h4>